ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 }
 ```

-We can now define our Add/Delete/Update specific commands.
+We can now define the Add/Delete/Update specific commands.

 ```csharp
 public class AddRecordCommand<TRecord>